What To Do With A Tax Refund

 Here’s what to do with a tax refund and more ways to save money down the line:

 1. Save it in your bank account.
 You probably know that the IRS offers the option to have your refund direct deposited into a bank account.
-In fact, 8 out of 10 taxpayers choose this option.
 Here’s the thing: it doesn’t have to be a checking account.
 Direct deposit that check straight into savings and make it a little bit harder to spend.
 If that’s not feasible, consider only depositing a portion of the refund into your checking account and sending the rest to savings.

-2. Purchase U.S. Series I Savings Bonds with all or part of your refund (up to $5,000).
-The bonds don’t earn a huge amount of interest – about 1.5% – but it’s a great way to make sure your money is saved and earning a little bit.
+2. Purchase Savings Bonds.
+The bonds don’t earn a huge amount of interest but it’s a great way to make sure your money is saved and earning a little bit.

 Pay down debt

 5. Pay down credit card debt.
-The average household with credit card debt owes $16,140, with average interest rates around 13-15%.
+The average household with credit card debt continues to climb.
 Even if you can’t pay off your credit card debt in full, putting a sizeable refund toward it will help you incur less interest and will help you get a head start on paying it all off.

 6. Pay off a student loan or car loan.
 Or make additional payments if you can’t pay it off entirely.
-Interest rates on a car loan tend to be 4-5.5%.
-Student loan interest rates have a wide variance, depending on the lender.
 Making a couple extra payments on a car loan or student loan will help you pay down larger portions of interest and pay off the entire balance sooner.
 If you can put your full refund toward the debt and completely erase it, that’s even better!

 8. Make energy efficient upgrades to your home.
 Are your heating bills skyrocketing?
 Maybe you need to replace your windows and doors or upgrade your insulation.
 Investing your refund into home fixes like this that will save you money on utilities bills for years to come can be a smart move.
 What’s more, certain purchases may also qualify for tax credits.